soot-oss/SootUp/docs/installation.md

 # Installation

 ## Building from Source
+Build from source if you'd like to get the most recent changes.
 You can download the project as a zip file, or clone it using your favorite git client app or the command line:

 ```